 So Minnesota has a governor who really understands what’s going on in the classroom.
 From the first day in office, he knows first-hand what it takes to be a teacher and how to deal with class sizes, testing, lack of respect, lack of support, job stress, just to mention a few of the daily occurrences.
-Well, Tim Walz, a 20-year Mankato teacher, will be Minnesota’s Governor.
+Well, Tim Walz, who was a Mankato teacher for twenty years, will be Minnesota’s Governor.
+Let’s take a closer look at Tim Walz – Minnesota Governor and Educator.

 That was one reason why the Education Community endorsed Tim Walz and state representative Peggy Flanagan, his running mate, for the state’s governor and lieutenant-governor, Tim Walz’ education record.